dragona/android-intro/materials/readme.md

 | Is the largest ocean in the world the Pacific Ocean? | Yes |

+## The logic

-The logic of the GlobeTrotter Quiz app shall be like this
+the this first version of the GlobeTrotter Quiz app shall be like this

 ```
 START